brummer10/aloop/README.md

 libsndfile.
 Files could be load by drag n' drop them into the aloop GUI, or by select them with the included file browser.

+aloop resample files on load, using zita-resampler, to match the jack sample rate, when needed.

 ## Dependencies